-The Web Steering Committee, with executive sponsorship from Vice Chancellor Rob Cramer and Assistant Chancellor Dennis Cooley, and under the auspices of University Information and Communications and Office of Information Technology, will be responsible for setting policies governing the nature, content, format, maintenance, timeliness and ownership of information contained on the official pages of the University of Wisconsin-Platteville website within the domains of or related to UW-Platteville.
+The Web Steering Committee, with executive sponsorship from the Vice Chancellor of Communications, and under the auspices of Communications and Information Technology, will be responsible for setting policies governing the nature, content, format, maintenance, timeliness and ownership of information contained on the official pages of the University of Wisconsin-Platteville website within the domains of or related to UW-Platteville.

 The university website is an invaluable tool that offers many new opportunities for communicating information about UW-Platteville to a worldwide audience.
 It is a large, complex, all-encompassing site, and a virtual reflection of our university community.
 The university's Web Steering Committee expects this medium to represent UW-Platteville, its mission, and its character, just as other UW-Platteville publications strive to do.
 Because of its potential importance in building UW-Platteville's future and its importance as a means for communicating with the public, guidelines that will help achieve these aims have been developed and will continue to be developed as necessary.